 Fellows spend at least two thirds of their time, primarily during their second and third years, in a protected research environment during which they have no clinical responsibilities and no call.
-Fellows identify an appropriate mentor during the first months of their fellowship, although they are encouraged to explore opportunities prior to starting the fellowship.
-Research mentors and projects can be chosen from any of the three sponsoring institutions and any department where research related to infectious diseases is being carried out.
-Exceptional opportunities exist for training in clinical, translational and basic science research.
-Fellows interested in epidemiology and clinical trials have the option of participating in the University of Tennessee Health Sciences Center Masters in Epidemiology program.
+Fellows identify their research mentors and projects during the year of their fellowship, although they are encouraged to explore opportunities prior to starting the fellowship.
+Fellows work with faculty and collaborators based at LeBonheur, St. Jude, or the University of Tennessee in any department offering research related to infectious diseases.
+Research activity is supported by a Scholarly Oversight Committee, who provide mentoring in all aspects of fellows' educational development.